skydoves/PowerMenu/README.md

 .setMenuColor(Color.WHITE) // set normoal item background color .setSelectedMenuColor(context.getResources().getColor(R.color.colorPrimary)) // set selected item background color .setSelectedEffect(false) // if false, no apply selected colors(text, background)
-.setOnMenuItemClickListener(onMenuItemClickListener) // add a item click listener .setHeaderView(int layout) // set a fixed view to appear at the top of the list .setHeaderView(View view) // set a fixed view to appear at the top of the list .setFooterView(View v) // set a fixed view to appear at the bottom of the list
+.setOnMenuItemClickListener(onMenuItemClickListener) // add an item click listener .setOnDismissListener(OnDismissedListener onDismissListener) // add a menu dismiss listener .setHeaderView(int layout) // set a fixed view to appear at the top of the list .setHeaderView(View view) // set a fixed view to appear at the top of the list .setFooterView(View v) // set a fixed view to appear at the bottom of the list